Updated March 6, 2026

 How to open an account:

-To open an account with Citi Private Bank, you'll need to have at least $10 million to invest and have a net worth of at least $25 million.[6]
+To open an account with Citi Private Bank, you typically need at least $5 million to invest and a minimum net worth of $10 million.[5]

 Alternative: If you're short on the requirement, you can consider Citigold®.
 This premium account also includes a team of wealth specialists to help you create a custom financial plan.